5 Fractal Geometry

 .

-4. (A Fractal Fern) This is built from three contraction mappings:
+4. This fractal fern is constructed using three contraction mappings:

 S